HenryShaoR/USYD-Auto-Login/README.md

 ## Features

-- Automatically fills in your username and password
+- Automatically fills in your UniKey and password
 - Handles 2FA authentication using TOTP (Time-based One-Time Password)
 - Supports QR code scanning to set up TOTP authentication
 - Displays current TOTP code in the popup for manual login or authenticator setup